Building a Democratic Candidate

 Thus, it’s painfully predictable the chattering class would fall back into their same old (very bad) habits.
 So many wrong questions are spilling out…

-“What’s the right message to counter Trump?”
+“What’s the right message to dismantle Trump?”

 “What do the polls really tell us?”